American Airlines passenger detained after in-flight disturbance

 "At this time, there are no other reports of disruptions to flights," the department tweeted.
 We continue to monitor all flights out of an abundance of caution and will provide updates as necessary."

 Two F-22 Raptors from the US Pacific Command escorted the flight for the final part of the flight, Navy Cmdr.
-Dave Beham said..
+Dave Benham said.

 The airliner left Los Angeles International Airport at 8:43 a.m.
-PT (11:43 ET) for the nearly six-hour flight, according to FlightAware.com
+PT (11:43 ET) for the nearly six-hour flight, according to FlightAware.com.